IdealisticAI/Documentation/BigManage.md

 ### Creating a list
 > Provide the list name.
 For example, you could tell BigManage: “Add a list named ‘Preferred Vendors’”
 ### Renaming a list
 > Provide the new name for the list you want to rename.
-You can refer to the list by name or by ID and include an optional reason.
-For example, you could tell BigManage: “Rename the list ‘Preferred Vendors’ to ‘Approved Suppliers’ because the scope changed.”
+You can refer to the list by name or by ID.
+For example, you could tell BigManage: “Rename the list ‘Preferred Vendors’ to ‘Approved Suppliers’”
 ### Deleting a list
-> Specify the list you want to remove from the company and include a reason if needed.
+> Specify the list you want to remove from the company.
 You can refer to the list by name or by ID.
 For example, you could tell BigManage: “Remove the list ‘Old Leads’ because it’s outdated.”
 ### Restoring a list
-> Specify the list you want to restore by name or ID and, if you want, explain why.
-For example, you could tell BigManage: “Restore the list ‘Onboarding Checklist’ because it was deleted by mistake” or “Reinstate ‘Preferred Vendors’ after review.”
+> Specify the list you want to restore by name or ID.
+For example, you could tell BigManage: “Restore the list ‘Onboarding Checklist’” or “Reinstate ‘Preferred Vendors’ after review.”
 ### Adding to a list
 > Specify the list by name or ID and provide the content you want to add.
 For example, you could tell BigManage: “Add ‘Finalize budget report’ to the ‘Finance Tasks’ list.”
 ### Removing from a list
 > To remove an entry from a company list, specify which list it belongs to by name or ID and identify the item you want to delete.
 For example, you could tell BigManage: “Remove the item ‘Submit NDA’ from the ‘Onboarding Checklist’”
 ### Updating a list
-> Specify the list in the company you want to update by name or ID, indicate which entry in that list you’re changing (by its text or number), and provide the new content; you can also add a short reason why.
-For example, you could tell BigManage: “Update the ‘Onboarding Checklist’ — change item ‘Submit W-4’ to ‘Submit tax form’ because the form was updated.”
+> Specify the list in the company you want to update by name or ID, indicate which entry in that list you’re changing (by its text or number), and provide the new content.
+For example, you could tell BigManage: “Update the ‘Onboarding Checklist’ — change item ‘Submit W-4’ to ‘Submit tax form’”

 ## Cases
 ##### Cases are records of issues, tasks or projects that involve members, customers or goods & services.